vplesko/OrbLang/docs/pages/type_system_extended_ref_values.md

 ---
 # {{ page.title }}

 In Orb, there is a distinction between ref and non-ref values.
-Loading a symbol or an element of a symbol yields a ref value.
+Loading a symbol or an element of a ref value yields a ref value.
 Ref values can be reassigned with new values.

 ```
 fnc main () () {